WilsonsAndRelated/WilsonsAndRelated.github.io/src/content/docs/rulebook.md

 - In addition to the above base roster, each team has 5 taxi squad roster slots that can belong to any offensive position (excluding kickers) who meet the following eligibility rules:
 	- Players with more than 2 years of NFL experience (entering into their 3rd NFL season) are ineligible
 	- Players are taxi eligible until the start of their 3rd NFL season.
 Seasons accrue regardless of games played.
-		- Any players with a 0 or a 1 on their player card at [[#League Dates|Start of League Year]] are eligible, these numbers update sometime in the offseason
+		- Any players with a 0 or a 1 on their player card at [Start of League Year](#league-dates) are eligible, these numbers update sometime in the offseason
 ### Injured Reserve
 - Each team has 3 injured reserve slots that players can be placed into if they are on IR, have COVID-19, are suspended, are DNR, or are holding-out.
 - Once a player in IR has their status change out of one of the eligible statuses (e.g. they are re-activated), you must either place them into your active roster or cut them.